MarcoBackman/Snake-Game/README.md

 Only for Windows for batch execution.
 Other Operating System requires manual command execution.

 - Simply execute `Run.bat` file with `Run As Administrator` .
 Follow instructions from batch file.
-This batch will download and install jdk 17 and setup the environment variables.
+This batch will download and install jdk 17 and setup the environment variables if not set.

 - If you wish to set up by your own, please install jdk17+ and have it set as environment variable.
 Then run following command at the root of the downloaded file.